TheOdinProject/curriculum/foundations/html_css/css-foundations/intro-to-css.md

 }
 ~~~

-Note the syntax for class selectors: a period immediately followed by the case-sensitive value of the class attribute.
+**Note**: The syntax for class selectors: a period immediately followed by the case-sensitive value of the class attribute.
 Classes aren't required to be specific to a particular element, so you can use the same class on as many elements as you want.

 Another thing you can do with the class attribute is to add multiple classes to a single element as a space-separated list, such as `class="alert-text severe-alert"`.
 Since whitespace is used to separate class names like this, you should never use spaces for multi-worded names and should use a hyphen instead.

 #### ID Selectors

 ID selectors are similar to class selectors.
-They select an element with the given ID, which is another attribute you place on an HTML element:
+They select an element with the given ID, which is another attribute you place on an HTML element.
+The major difference between classes and IDs is that an element can only have **one** ID.
+It cannot be repeated on a single page and should not contain any whitespace:

 ~~~html
 <!-- index.html -->